mvolkmann/blog/src/neovim.md

 Key mappings for operating on the symbol under the cursor include those described below.
-Note that some LSP servers to not support all of these actions.
+Note that some LSP servers do not support all of these actions.

 | Key          | Action                                                        |
 | ------------ | ------------------------------------------------------------- |